Mahmoud-khaled-A/TAPC-University-Gustave-Eiffe/Read me .md

 ## Files in this Repository

-- `model.mod`: The OPL model file containing the MILP formulation.
+-  `TAPC-University-Gustave-Eiffel.py`: The Python script containing the MILP formulation and solution using CPLEX.
-- `data.dat`: Example data file to be used with the OPL model.

 - `README.md`: This file.

 ## Usage Instructions

 ### Requirements
 - IBM ILOG CPLEX Optimization Studio
+- docplex Python library